dotnet/runtime/docs/workflow/README.md

 ## Warnings as Errors

-The repo build treats warnings as errors.
+The repo build treats warnings as errors, including many code-style warnings.
 Dealing with warnings when you're in the middle of making changes can be annoying (e.g. unused variable that you plan to use later).
 To disable treating warnings as errors, set the `TreatWarningsAsErrors` environment variable to `false` before building.
 This variable will be respected by both the `build.sh`/`build.cmd` root build scripts and builds done with `dotnet build` or Visual Studio.
 Some people may prefer setting this environment variable globally in their machine settings.

 ## Submitting a PR